 Projections of benefits for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2017, rolled forward to the measurement date of December 31, 2018.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2018, rolled forward to the measurement date of December 31, 2019.
 The actuarial valuation used the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB Statement No. 74, Financial Reporting for Postemployment Benefits Plans Other Than Pension Plans:

 Wage Inflation 3.25%

 Projected Salary Increases,

 including wage inflation 3.25% to 10.75%

 Single Discount Rate:

-Current Measurement Date 3.96%
+Current Measurement Date 3.16%

-Prior Measurement Date 3.85%
+Prior Measurement Date 3.96%

 Investment Rate of Return 6.00%

-Municipal Bond Rate 3.71%
+Municipal Bond Rate:

+Current Measurement Date 2.75%

+Prior Measurement Date 3.71%

-Health Care Cost Trend Rate 10.00%, initial
+Health Care Cost Trend Rate:

+Current Measurement Date 10.50%, initial

+3.50%, ultimate in 2030

+Prior Measurement Date 10.00%, initial

 3.25%, ultimate in 2029

 Actuarial Cost Method Individual Entry Age

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2019
+NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended December 31, 2020